 Teaching is exciting.
 Teaching is a grind.
-Teaching is a sacred duty.
+Teaching is sacred.
 Teaching is tedious.
 Teaching is frustrating.
 Teaching is fulfilling.

 Teaching is a calling.